ourcodingclub/ourcodingclub.github.io/_posts/2000-01-02-data-manip-advanced.md

 <a name="case"></a>
 #### 2. `case_when()` - a favourite for re-classifying values or factors

-It seems poor form to introduce this function without introducing first the simpler function upon which it builds, `ifelse()`.
-You give `ifelse()` a conditional statement which it will evaluate, and the values it should return if this statement is true or false.
+But first, it seems poor form to introduce this function without also introducing the simpler function upon which it builds, `ifelse()`.
+You give `ifelse()` a conditional statement which it will evaluate, and the values it should return when this statement is true or false.
 Let's do a very simple example to begin with:

 ```r
 vector <- c(4, 13, 15, 6)      # create a vector to evaluate